Part V

 The DMN is not the whole ego, but it is a major circuit in the story-layer of that stabilization.

 From this lens, trauma can be understood as a locked loop—a recursion that has lost its ability to update inputs.
 The system keeps sampling yesterday’s danger and writing it into today’s story, even when the present has changed.
 Healing is not killing the ego; it is restoring update.
-By titration, you slow the loop’s sample rate (its update speed) enough for new data—safety, regulation, trustworthy contact—to enter the next iteration.
+By titration, you slow the loop—less intensity per moment, more room for new data: safety, regulation, trustworthy contact—to enter the next iteration.

-This is the Conscious Fold in action: a single, deliberate update—the act of inserting a new variable into the next recursion so the story can run differently.
+This is The Conscious Fold in action: a single, deliberate update—the act of inserting a new variable into the next recursion so the story can run differently.
 A breath before you speak.
 A felt sense in the belly.
 A clean boundary.
-Tiny inputs—huge downstream consequences.
+Tiny inputs, huge downstream consequences.

 Changes in DMN activity may coincide with a temporary step back from the Storyteller’s Throne.